-Get your remote team into the spirit of the season with these virtual holiday team building ideas!
-Avoid last-minute stress with these virtual holiday party ideas.
+Get your remote team into the spirit of the season with more than four dozen virtual holiday team building ideas!

 This season, you can mix, mingle, and jingle with your remote team.
-These two dozen-plus ideas will show you how!
+These 40+ ideas will show you how!

 A few of our favorite virtual holiday party ideas: